-Streets for people: A driverless future offers many benefits.
+A driverless future offers many benefits.
+The prospect of on-demand, driverless mobility offers more convenient travel options and more independence for youth, the elderly, and people with disabilities.
 Connected vehicles could communicate with each other and use road space much more efficiently.

 On-demand vehicles could free up lots of space currently used for parking, as only five per cent of the vehicles we own today are in use at any given time.
 Self-driving vehicles will also likely be electric, reducing their environmental impact.